 Many startup entrepreneurs who’ve done their research are convinced that their idea is unique to the marketplace.
 But most are wrong.
 With over 300 million new startups every year, it’s not easy to uncover every nascent competitor.
 Find a professional to help you research your industry and its various ecosystems.
 You’d be surprised how quickly an expert can discover a competitor – oftentimes, within minutes.

 On the other hand, don’t be discouraged if you’re not first to market.
-Apple wasn’t first to market on many of its products, including the smartphone.
+Apple wasn’t the first to market many of its products, including the smartphone.

 4. Develop your value proposition before you approach a partner.

 In addition to researching the competitive landscape, develop a value proposition or a point of differentiation for your product.
 What unique value do you bring to a user?
 What problem are you trying to solve?
 What is the job to be done?
 Be able to articulate your vision and value proposition to your current stakeholders and prospective investors.

 Whether you are self-funded or trying to build until you can get Series A funding, you will need a way to secure financing for each phase of your product’s build, launch, and growth.

 A word of warning: Investors are hesitant to provide capital to startups that outsource all facets of their product development.
 Typically, for a startup to achieve its valuation, it will need an internal team to either build or market the product.